topherzee/familyfun/LOG.md

 Having trouble with anthentication - tried creating a service account.

+Bug for robin on left getting stuck to the wall.
+Game needs to end properly.

 WORKING !
+Devmode -start automatically.
+Move around with 1 player - left & right.

+Ipad controls are too hard.
+Automatically grab flag.
+join a game already in progress?
+Or what should happen.

 Start in Lobby
 Start with T to reset players
 Then R to start game: